 EEG-Based Brain-Computer Interface

-By using EEG (brain wave) signals from the scalp to create a signal, the Brain-Computer Interface (BCI) allows people to make selections from a computer screen.
-This study is intended to evaluate both the complexity of the system and the degree to which each participant will be able to communicate using BCI.
-Trials will consist of asking the subject to follow a series of simple instructions and to complete certain tasks while using the BCI in our clinic or offices.
-We are also working to simplify the system as a prelude to home based use.
+By using EEG (brain wave) signals from the scalp to create a signal, the Brain-Computer Interface (BCI) allows people to make selections from the computer screen.
+The study is intended to evaluate both the complexity of the system and the degree to which each participant will be able to communicate.
+Trials will consist of asking the subject to follow a series of simple instructions and to complete certain tasks while using the BCI.
+We now have a home-based study underway.

 In a disease like ALS in which the cause is unknown, no animal models of ALS can substitute for understanding how it affects humans.
 We are currently collecting blood, urine, cerebrospinal fluid, and autopsy materials from people with ALS and other motor neuron diseases to look for clues in the human tissue.
 All samples are tied to de-identified clinical information in a database to help maximize the usefulness of this precious resource.
 The anonymous database includes demographic information, environmental exposures, and medical history.
 This will increase availability of human tissue for research with pertinent corresponding clinical information.